 The IU International Strategic Plan emphasizes that IU’s academic programs should focus on strengthening relationships with leading institutions in 30 priority countries.
 Because collaboration with prospective partners outside these priority countries is considered an exception to policy, proposals for such agreements must make a persuasive case.

-The Office of International Partnerships staff can also guide you through the proposal process, from the preparation of the application through the execution of the agreement.
+The international partnerships staff can also guide you through the proposal process, from the preparation of the application through the execution of the agreement.